Clayton Wrongful Death Lawyer

 A wrongful death attorney in Clayton may review the circumstances surrounding a loved one’s untimely passing to determine if a wrongful death claim might be viable.

-The Right to File a Clayton Wrongful Death Lawsuit
+When Does a Person Have the Right to File a Wrongful Death Lawsuit?

 When preparing a wrongful death claim, it is vital to determine who qualifies as the plaintiff.
 For such cases, the decedent’s spouse, parents, or children may present a claim.
 If these individuals cannot file a claim, the decedent’s siblings or their heirs would claim responsibility.
 If none of the decedent’s family members are unable to present a claim, the court may appoint the plaintiff ad litem to pursue the claim on behalf of the decedent’s estate.